Alien-Worlds/the-lore/README.md

 "No!"
 Bud's voice cracked as he spoke.
 "I need my parents.
 I feel lost and alone, like I don't belong here."

 "Bud," the doctor whispered, tears welling in her eyes.
 "He was a traitor to Alta Prim and to the Altan race.
 He sold secrets, made enemies, and that's what got him killed.
-They kept it, you know—his head.
+They kept it, you know-his head.
 They kept him, or rather his head, in a jar on display at Azurion Inc. on the planet Veles.
 The monsters."

 Tears began to stream down Bud's face, his small body shaking with uncontrollable sobs.
 The contamination suits made it almost impossible for them to embrace, so the closest comfort Bud could find was the doctor's hand, placed gently on his suit.